top of page

 Scene 1: Milwaukee, WI.
 April, 2010.
 A dining room in a luxurious home by the countryside.
 It is 7:00pm and pouring outside.

 Marcus and Laura are on their way to a stranger’s house for dinner, only knowing the host is a coworker of their friend Scott who is strangely absent.
-Throughout the dinner, Laura becomes increasingly suspicious that Christoph is a cannibal.
-Christoph kicks them out when he discovers them rummaging through his personal belongings as he was off fetching the main course.
-Marcus finds a tooth in his takeout on the drive back.
+Between courses and questionable puns, Laura becomes increasingly suspicious that Christoph is a cannibal.
+Discovering the couple rummaging through his belongings while he was off fetching the main course, Christoph promptly kicks them out.
+Marcus finds a tooth in his doggie bag on the drive back.

 Scene 2: Marcus and Laura’s apartment, later that evening.